How to Add Notes to a Property (Internal vs Buyer-Visible)

 - Oversharing risk:

-Don’t paste internal thoughts into buyer notes “just to be transparent.”
-Transparency ≠ dumping raw analysis.
+We recommend not pasting internal thoughts into buyer notes “just to be transparent.”
+Transparency does not mean sharing raw analysis.

 - Tone mismatch:

 Buyer notes should be calm and neutral.
-Internal notes can be blunt.
+Internal notes can be more direct.

 - Duplication: